 Welcome to your Subject Guide for Media Studies.
 It offers some basic guidance on how to find and use the Library's resources in this subject area.

-Media students, if you need assistance with your research, please contact me at ingrid.thomson at uct.ac.za or by phone 021 650 3133 or drop by the Information Desk to set up an appointment.
+Media students, if you need assistance with your research, please contact me at ingrid.thomson at uct.ac.za to set up an appointment.

 Postgraduate students: Please let me have a copy of your research proposal (even in draft form) and an indication of any research you may have done thus far.
 And suggest a few possible dates and times when you are available.

-For quick reference assistance, please consult the librarians at the Information Desk.
+For quick reference assistance, please use the Ask-A-Librarian service.

 PRIMO is a tool for searching across the UCT library book catalogue as well as a selection of our databases of full text journal articles, all with one query.